Nibor808/access_now/README.md

 ### Start Up

+Clone the repo with `git clone https://github.com/Nibor808/access_now.git`.

+Run `npm install` in both the client and server directories.

 Client - in access_now/client use `npm start` to start the client.
 Tests can be run with `npm test`.

 Server - in access_now/server use `npm start` to start the server.
 Ensure that there is a local Postgres instance